SAP-samples/btp-bas-risk-management/documentation/develop/configure-BTP-account/README.md

 ## Summary

 You now have prepared your SAP BTP environment, configured your entitlements, and configured your account for the scenario.
 In the next chapter you will use SAP Business Application Studio to develop your low-code application.
-(TODO)

 Need help?
 Look at the [Troubleshooting Guide](../../complete/troubleshooting#configure-your-sap-btp-environment-with-the-help-of-boosters) or use mission support to connect with mission experts.